Vretu-Dev/SnivysUltimatePackage/README.md

 Name Redacted | Removes everyones names.
 Freezing Temperatures | The thermostat in the facility broke and its slowly freezing over, best to get out as fast as you can.
 Snowballs Vs SCPs [Disabled] | Causes a snowball fight to start.
+Operation Crossfire | A military simulator event where MTF, Scientists, and D-Class has goals they need to achieve, D-Class will be able to hold the Scientists hostage initially, as MTF needs to save them.
+MTF and Scientists have to upgrade a keycard and get out of the facility, as D-Class wants to hold the cards and stop MTF.
+This event cannot be started automatically by chance.
+Low Gravity Facility | The facility has lower gravity.
+Making jumps for floaty

 Chaos Event Functions, a lot of this can be customized to your hearts content.
 Function | Description